Wrxw/WindowS-1.00/README.md

 The world is changing for the better - WindowS Si.
 New is not always better!

-ChangeLog|
+ChangeLog
 This is 1.00 betta version!!!
 1.No changes

-What is WindowS Si|
+What is WindowS Si
-WindowS Si is Windows but console windows test this!This Windows is for old people .
+WindowS Si is Windows but console windows.Test this!This Windows is for old people and anotcher .

-Authors-Programist|
+Authors-Programist
 Wiktor Wołos(Poland name) - Main programist and the Author